Book Talk: Anjelica Huston on an Irish childhood and famous father

-NEW YORK, Jan 23 (Reuters) - Some fathers are in the delivery room when their children are born and some pace outside, but actress Anjelica Huston’s dad learned of his daughter’s birth by telegram in the Belgian Congo where he was filming “The African Queen.”
+NEW YORK (Reuters) - Some fathers are in the delivery room when their children are born and some pace outside, but actress Anjelica Huston’s dad learned of his daughter’s birth by telegram in the Belgian Congo where he was filming “The African Queen.”

 That circumstance foreshadows an extraordinary childhood with an often absent father that Huston, who won the best supporting actress Academy Award in 1986 for “Prizzi’s Honor” - a film directed by her father, shares in her memoir, “A Story Lately Told: Coming of Age in Ireland, London, and New York.”